0ctAdario834/Equation-Solver/README.md

 To input the values of your equation, simply write them in their designated fields.
 If you do not enter a value in a field, it will use its default value:
 1 for a and b, 10 for c, 0 for h, k and y.
-For c, you can enter 'e' to use the natural logarithm function (ln).

 ## Results box